October 16, 2008

-Movie Review – The Hitcher
+Movie Review – Hitcher, The (2007)

-Diabolical, violent and stupid horror film from producer Michael Bay and director Dave Meyers which attempts to remake (read; modernise) the 1986 film of the same name.
+Diabolical, violent and stupid horror film from producer Michael Bay and director Dave Meyers which attempts to remake (read; modernize) the 1986 film of the same name.
 The Hitcher has almost no redeeming value whatsoever, with blood and gore spraying across the screen with consequence-free abandon, and an increasing lack of logic and common sense throughout.
 Rampant psychopath Sean Bean is nearly run down by college kids Sophie Bush and Zachary Knighton, and is later given a lift through the driving rain.
 What the two kids don’t know is that he’s, well, a murdering psychopath, until he attacks them.

 The kids escape the killer for a moment, and all seems well with the world; until Bean hitches a ride in a car with a family of four.
 Our heroes have to help them, but it proves useless.
 With a motive-free Bean chewing the screen up, and hacking, slashing and shooting his way through this wafer-thin plot, you’d almost be sickened by some of the gratuitous torture-porn on display.
 The production values are excellent, but the story and the dark nature of the narrative leaves a bitter taste in your mouth by the end frames.